ethantkoenig/lotsoffiles2/content/kt/believe.md

 ## Translation Suggestions: ##

 * To "believe" could be translated as to "know to be true" or "know to be right."
-* To "believe in" could be translated as, "trust completely" or "trust and obey" or "completely rely on and follow."
+* To "believe in" could be translated as "trust completely" or "trust and obey" or "completely rely on and follow."

 (See also: [faith](../kt/faith.md) **·** [believer](../kt/believer.md))